 The signals for all subformulae are sent along parallel trajectories and form a beam.
 They are stacked in the diagram in order of nesting, inner-most subformulae first.
 This order is important for the process of percolation that will take place at the end.
-The width of the beam must be calibrated to have a proper propagation through the tree: it must be sufficiently narrow to fit in the top level (see [Duchier et al., 2011, App.
-A] for a detailled explanation and proofs).
+The width of the beam must be calibrated to have a proper propagation through the tree: it must be sufficiently narrow to fit in the top level.
+We explain and prove in Appendix A how to obtain geometrically this condition of narrowness.